rkudela/ifcb-test/Installation.md

 ## Get the code

-Clone the ifcb-dashboard repository using this command:
+In the GitHub powershell, clone the ifcb-dashboard repository using this command:

 ```
 git clone https://github.com/joefutrelle/ifcb-dashboard.git
 ```

-this will create a directory called ifcb-dashboard. change to that directory using
+this will create a directory called `ifcb-dashboard`. change to that directory using

 ```
 cd ifcb-dashboard